znvcx/worthyourtime/README.md

 2. Go to the settings by clicking on the settings icon.
 3. Enable or disable the "Debug mode" switch.
 4. Debugging information will be displayed in the browser console.

+## Aggressive Mode
+Aggressive mode allows you to choose between two price conversion strategies:

+1. **Aggressive Mode (default: off)**: This mode attempts to convert more prices on web pages.
+It may catch more prices, but it could potentially affect the layout of some websites.

+2. **Gentle Mode**: This is a more conservative approach.
+It converts fewer prices but is less likely to interfere with the website's visual layout.

+### Enable or disable Aggressive Mode
+1. Open the extension popup by clicking on the extension icon in the browser toolbar.
+2. Go to the settings by clicking on the settings icon.
+3. Enable or disable the "Aggressive mode" switch.
+4. The changes will be applied immediately to the current page and all future pages.

+Choose the mode that best suits your needs and browsing experience.

 ## Project Structure
 <pre>